newestapps/backup-agent/README.md

 For each group, you can provide some different configs, like, other database name for a group.
 To do this, follow the steps:

-1. Create a new file inside your group directory (like /home/nw-backup/groups/myGroup), called `config.nw`
+1. Create a new file inside your group directory (like /home/nw-backup/groups/myGroup), called `config.nw` (this file will be ignored in your final backup file)
 2. Open the editor of your preference and add the desired specific config (like variables.  ex.
 "NAME=VALUE")

 Currently, are only available this configs for individual groups: